insector-ab/mozy/README.md

 ### Unreleased
 **Empty**

+### 0.6.3 – 2025-11-18
+* Forced all direct and transitive consumers onto `glob@^11.1.0` through npm overrides and pinned `test-exclude` to the last compatible `glob@7` branch so coverage tasks keep running on Node 22.
+* Regenerated the lockfile after running `npm audit fix` to ensure the patched dependency graph still passes `npm run build` and `npm test`.

+### 0.6.2 – 2025-11-15
+* Patched the `js-yaml` advisory by adding an explicit `^4.1.1` dependency and trimming the duplicate vulnerable copies that npm hoisted into the lockfile.

+### 0.6.1 – 2025-11-14
+* Expanded the published TypeScript declarations: `Model` now exposes its protected helpers, backing data references, and flags, and the exported identity map is renamed to `modelIdentities` for consistency.

 ### 0.6.0 – 2025-11-13
 * Replaced `wolfy87-eventemitter`, `lodash.clonedeep`, and `lodash.isplainobject` with maintained or native alternatives to shrink the runtime surface.